Jongjh/Backtesting/README.md

 # Backtesting
-This is where i dump my practice scripts! (i am trying to get better)
+This is where i keep my strategies and backtesting scripts.